-Structural glass roof and rooflights are designed with no integral frame; instead they are supported using structural angles enabling designers to seamlessly integrate these roof windows into any building construction minimally.
+Structural glass roofs and roof lights are designed with no integral frame; instead, they are supported using structural angles enabling designers to seamlessly integrate these roof windows into any building construction minimally.

 For smaller roof installations a single pane of glass may suffice.
 These singular glass roofs are often known as ‘roof lights’ and offer a frameless window through a solid roof structure.
 The structural pane of glass will be installed onto a solid upstand that is created by the builder.